 Tea (1872) was one of Tissot’s eighteenth-century paintings calculated to appeal to British collectors once he had moved to London in mid-1871, following the Franco-Prussian War and its bloody aftermath, the Paris Commune.
 Tea was in a private collection in Rome, Italy in 1968.
 It was with Somerville & Simpson, Ltd., London, by 1979-81, when it was consigned to Mathiessen Fine Art Ltd., London.
 It was purchased from Mathiessen by Mr. and Mrs. Charles Wrightsman, New York.
 Upon Mr. Wrightsman’s death in 1986, Mrs. Wrightsman (b.
 1919) owned it until 1998, when she gifted it to the Met.
 Tea recently was put on display at the Met, in Gallery 815.

-As of 1998, there were only seventy-four oil paintings by James Tissot in public art collections worldwide: twenty-three in the U.K., two in the Republic of Ireland, sixteen in France, twenty-one in the U.S. and one in Puerto Rico, six in Canada, one in India, two in Australia, and two in New Zealand.
+As of 1998, there were only eighty oil paintings by James Tissot in public art collections worldwide: twenty-five in the U.K., two in the Republic of Ireland, twenty in France, twenty-one in the continental U.S. and one in Puerto Rico, five in Canada, one in Switzerland, one in India, two in Australia, and two in New Zealand.

 Tissot’s Still on Top (c.
 1874), is in the collection of the Auckland Art Gallery Toi o Tāmaki in New Zealand, the gift of British industrialist and politician Viscount Leverhulme (1851 – 1925) in 1921, when it was worth approximately £ 500.
 Still on Top depicts two women and an elderly male servant wearing a red liberty cap, a revolutionary symbol in France.
 It had only been three years since Tissot had fled Paris – under some suspicion – during the French government’s suppression of the radical Paris Commune.
 It’s really rather daring for an apparent French political refugee of the time, remaking his career in England: as the three figures raise the flags, which is on top?